top of page

 What is the teacher to child ratio and what is the class size?

-The teacher to child ratio will be 1:7 and class size will not go over 14 students.
-There should also always be one parent or caregiver supporting in the classroom.
+The teacher to child ratio will not go over 1:7, with a maximum class size of 14 students.
+There will also often be at least one parent or caregiver supporting their child in the classroom.

-Classes will likely start a good deal smaller than this, with an even lower teacher to child ratio - which is a wonderful way to get children settled into a new space and community.
+New classes will start out smaller than this, with a lower teacher to child ratio - which is a wonderful way to get children settled into a new space and community.

 What are the requirements for family involvement?
 Is this a family cooperative?

 No, this is not a family cooperative.
-However each family is strongly encouraged to attend class with their child at least one time per month, or more, depending on their class schedule.
-For instance, if a child attends Mon-Fri, we encourage a parent/guardian to attend twice a month.
+However each family is encouraged and welcome to attend class with their child one time per month or more, depending on their class schedule.

-The reason for this is to bridge the gap between home and the classroom, to get to observe your child in the classroom environment, and to support our classroom community.
+These visits can help bridge the gap between home and the classroom, and also allow you to observe your child in the classroom environment.

-I've been a Montessori guide for about 12 years now and worked in early childhood for even longer.
-These are all photos I've taken over the years of my students and classrooms.
-I've stayed in touch with many of my past families and am lucky that they've been generous in allowing me to use these photos for the website and Instagram!
+I've been a Montessori guide for about 12 years now and worked in early childhood even longer.
+Most of the images on the website are photos I've taken over the years of my students and classrooms.
+I've stayed in touch with many of my past families and am lucky that they've been generous in allowing me to use these photos!
+Every new family has the option to opt in or out of photos as they choose.

 Still have questions?